 How to apply for unemployment benefits

-You can apply for unemployment benefits online at the ODFJS website or by phone at 1 (887) 644-6562.
+You can apply for unemployment benefits online at the ODFJS website.
 When you apply you will need:

 - Your Social Security number and driver's license or state ID number.

 - The name, address, phone number of your employer(s) in the last six weeks.

 - The dates you worked there and the reason you became unemployed from each job.